Istaga/chronictattoo-js/tasks/6. Implement reduce/README.md

 The **reduce()** method should **take in an array**, a **reducer** function and the **initial value for the accumulator**, and **apply** the given function **against the accumulator for each element** in the given array (from left to right) to reduce it to a **single value** and return it.

 **Reducer: params**: ```accumulator```, ```currentItem```, ```index```(optional)
-	 *calcualte something from the current value, save it in the accumulator, finally return the accumulator.
+	 *calculate something from the current value, save it in the accumulator, finally return the accumulator.

 ## Example: